Katie Hinde

-Katherine (Katie) Hinde is an Associate Professor of Evolutionary Biology and Senior Sustainability Scientist at Arizona State University, where she researches lactation.
+Dr Katherine (Katie) Hinde is an associate professor in the School of Human Evolution and Social Change at Arizona State University, where she researches lactation.
 She is also a science writer and science communicator.

 Education

 Hinde attended Seattle Central College and was part of the Running Start and College Transfer programs.
 She earned a bachelor's of arts in anthropology from the University of Washington in 1999.
-She joined University of California, Los Angeles for her doctoral studies, where she was awarded the Chancellor’s Dissertation Fellowship in 2007.
+She joined University of California, Los Angeles (UCLA) for her doctoral studies, where she was awarded the Chancellor’s Dissertation Fellowship in 2007.
 She completed her PhD at UCLA in 2008.

 Career

 Hinde served as a postdoctoral scholar in neuroscience in the Brain, Mind, and Behavior Unit of California National Primate Research Center at UC Davis until 2009.
 She joined Harvard University as an assistant professor in 2011, where she remained until 2015.

 Hinde is now the director of the Comparative Lactation Lab at Arizona State University.
 Here she investigates the hormones, food and medicine contained within mother's milk.
-She argues that we know twice as much about erectile dysfunction than we do about breast milk.
+She argues that we know twice as much about erectile dysfunction as we do about breast milk.
 Hinde identified that the combination of fat, protein, mineral, sugar, bacteria and hormones contained within mother's milk are equivalent to fingerprints and influence infant outcomes from postnatal life to adulthood.
 Human breast milk contains oligosaccharides, of which there are more than 200 varieties.
 These cannot be digested by babies, but instead provide the right community of microbes to prevent pathogens from establishing.
-Hinde identified that the milk of young monkey mothers contained fewer calories but more of the stress hormone cortisol than that of their older counterparts.
-She found that more cortisol contributes to infants that are more active and playful, as well as infants who are better at coping in stressful situations.
+Hinde identified that the milk of monkey mothers who are younger or are earlier in their reproductive career contained fewer calories and more of the stress hormone cortisol than that of their older counterparts.
+She found that more cortisol contributes to infants that grow faster but are more nervous and less confident.

-She is recognised as a young researcher who has made outstanding, original scientific contributions to the study of human milk.
+She was recognised as a young researcher who has made outstanding, original scientific contributions to the study of human milk.
 Hinde is a member of the Executive Council of the International Society for Research in Human Milk and Lactation.
 Her research has been featured in National Geographic, Slate (magazine), Science News, The Washington Times and The New York Times.
 She speaks regularly at international conferences.